SIGWROC/sigwroc/content/mentoring/_index.md

 title: Mentoring Program
 sections:
   - heading: Find a WROC Mentor
-    text: "One consistent narrative has consistently been told repeatedly over the
-      years: it's hard to find other colleagues who truly understand the nuance of studying programming cultures.
+    text: "One narrative has been shared among us all repeatedly over the years: it's hard to find other colleagues who truly understand the nuance of studying programming cultures.
 An integral way that SIGWROC intends on stabilizing our subfield within the broader discipline is to support anyone who finds themselves in need of help not available within their existing programs.
 If you need any support, we have mentors that would